influxdata/telegraf/plugins/outputs/elasticsearch/README.md

   instead.
 * `default_pipeline`: If dynamic pipeline names the tag does not exist in a particular metric, this value will be used instead.
+* `headers`: Custom HTTP headers, which are passed to Elasticsearch header before each request.

 ## Known issues